Rokiis1/roadmap/QA/pages/softwareTestingLifeCycle.md

 **Explanation:**

 The Software Testing Life Cycle is a structured approach that encompasses various phases from the inception of a software project to its completion and release.
-It ensures that the software meets its intended requirements, is free of defects, and aligns with quality standards.
+It ensures that the software meets its intended requirements.

 **Key Concepts:**